theimowski/master-thesis/docs/section-paradigms.md

 It relies on solving a given problem by decomposing it and retrying on a smaller instance (in context of a function or method it is typically achieved by calling itself with arguments that are smaller in some way).
 A recursive function or method must hold the stop property, meaning that there must exist an instance of a problem, for which the function or method is not going to make a recursive call yet again.
 Exception from the above is a recursive function that does not hold the stop property in order to produce an infinite (lazy) chain of values.
+Such logically infinite chain often proves useful in context of lazy evaluation which further depicted and illustrated in listing {{funlazy}}.
 Recursion technique is an alternate approach to iteration.
 Indeed, some programming languages' compilers, for optimization reasons, translate recursive functions into its iterative equivalent.
 According to the Church-Turing thesis: